 Research shows that YouTube is the most preferred and popular video platform in Thailand.
 YouTube Thailand is ranked as top 1 in Southeast Asia and top 10 in the world; 81% of Thais say YouTube is the first place they go for video.
 Other markets with the highest viewership in Asia are Vietnam, Japan and India.
 Check out our expat and insurance YouTube channel.

-WeChat is the NO.1 messaging apps in China.
-Users can book cabs on WeChat, send and receive money, shopt online, book restaurants, share moments with their friends, daily business communication, etc. Other than emails or phone calls, it is preferred to conduct business communication through WeChat in China now.
+WeChat is the NO.1 messaging app in China.
+Users can book cabs on WeChat, send and receive money, shop online, book restaurants, share moments with their friends, and perform daily business communication.
+Other than emails or phone calls, it is preferred to conduct business communication through WeChat in China now.
 The mobile application is available in many languages such as Russian, Spanish, Indonesian, Portuguese, Thai, Chinese and Vietnamese.
 Many expats use this excellent communication and social tool.

 According to data released by Sina in 2016, Weibo has 100 million daily active users around the world.
 The majority of these users are in China mainland, Hong Kong, Macau and Taiwan.
 Weibo is very similar to Twitter in the USA.
 One of the reasons why Sina Weibo is so popular is because many Chinese celebrities, movie stars, singers, famous business and media organizations joined the platform.
 The verification system works the same as Twitter for well-known officials and organizations.

-Pinterest continues its growth in Asia.
-According to recent reports, the site has attracted millions of users in Singapore and Hong Kong.
+Pinterest continues its growth in Asia, and according to recent reports, the site has attracted millions of users in Singapore and Hong Kong.
 And in Malaysia, Pinterest hit 10 million monthly unique visitors faster than any independent site in history, according to research.
 Pinterest is also an important platform for businesses to engage potential customers in Asia.

 We would be remiss if we also did not mention that you should remember to obtain global medical coverage that will include both prevention and medical care that will take care of you and your family while living abroad.